Johnchristopherclement/Directional-Intensified-Feature-Descriptor/README.md

 # Directional Intensified Feature Descriptor

 Feature descriptors encode necessary information into a series of numbers and act as a  numerical “fingerprint” that can be used to differentiate one feature from another.
-It is the fundamental to computer vision applications.
+It is the fundamental process of computer vision applications.

 ## Description